xbeat/Machine-Learning/README.md

 Machine Learning vs Statistics

 Machine learning and statistics are closely related fields that deal with data analysis and prediction.
 While statistics focuses on inferring population parameters from sample data, machine learning emphasizes building models that can make accurate predictions on new, unseen data.
 Machine learning often employs statistical techniques but extends them with more complex algorithms and computational approaches.

+## Exploring Activation Functions in Neural Networks

+Introduction to Activation Functions

+Neural networks transform input data through layers of interconnected nodes, with activation functions determining the output of each neuron.
+These mathematical functions introduce non-linearity, enabling neural networks to learn and approximate complex patterns that simple linear models cannot capture.

 ## Visualizing Jordan Canonical Form in Python